 Heart problems.
 Opioids can affect how electricity moves through your heart.
 Your risk of heart issues goes up if you take these drugs in high doses for a long time.
 You might get irregular rhythms that could lead to stroke or sudden death.

 Hypoxia.
 That’s the medical term for a lack of oxygen to the brain.
 It happens because opioids slow down your breathing.
 This can cause coma, brain damage, or even death.
 Hypoxia can happen with high doses of any opioid.
 But your chances are higher if you misuse strong drugs like heroin or fentanyl.

 Disturbed sleep.
 Opioid misuse can lead to insomnia.
-And not only do they slow down your breathing rate, they affect your airway muscles.
+And not only do they slow down your breathing rate, but they also affect your airway muscles.
 This ups your risk of obstructive sleep apnea or other sleep-related breathing problems.